No booking fees on the app

 Leeds to Nottingham train travel guide

-Travelling by train from Leeds to Nottingham is efficient and offers a scenic and comfortable experience.
-With frequent departures from Leeds, you can reach Nottingham in just 1h 43m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Leeds to Nottingham is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Leeds, you can arrive at Nottingham in just 1h 44m, making it a quick and convenient option for travelling between these two places.

 Planning and booking